 - Turn the wreath into a chandelier by tying them together with 2-3 strips of ribbon, leaving 5-6 inches of ribbon lax.
 Suspend it from the ceiling using the same ribbon and voila!
 Instant wintry glamour.

 - Use the wreath as a centerpiece for the dining table.
-Our Norwegian Spruce wreath is featured below, nestled into it are the beautiful pine cones from our big pinecone kit.
+Our Norwegian Spruce wreath is featured above, nestled into it are the beautiful pine cones from our big pinecone kit.